ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_62_Unique_Paths.md

 # Unique Paths

 ## [Problem statement](https://leetcode.com/problems/unique-paths/)
-A robot is located at the top-left corner of a `m x n` grid (marked 'Start' in the diagram below).

-The robot can only move either down or right at any point in time.
-The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).
+A robot starts at the top-left corner of a grid with dimensions `m x n`.
+It can move either down or right at each step.
+The robot's goal is to reach the bottom-right corner of the grid.

-How many possible unique paths are there?
+The problem is to determine the number of unique paths the robot can take to reach the bottom-right corner.

 ### Example 1